ANZCOR Guidelines

 • Recognise Danger, maintain safety and prevent poisoning of the first aid provider.

-• Resuscitation and supportive care, using the ANZCOR Basic Life Support Flowchart (Guideline 8].
-If unresponsive and breathing normally, position in a lateral, side-lying recovery (lateral recumbent) position and ensure airway is clear [Refer to ANZCOR Guideline 3].
-If not responding and not breathing normally, commence resuscitation if safe to do so, following the ANZCOR Basic Life Support Flowchart [Refer to ANZCOR Guideline 8].
+• Resuscitation and supportive care, using the ANZCOR Basic Life Support Flowchart (Refer to ANZCOR Guideline 8).
+If unresponsive and breathing normally, position in a lateral, side-lying recovery (lateral recumbent) position and ensure airway is clear (Refer to ANZCOR Guideline 3).
+If not responding and not breathing normally, commence resuscitation if safe to do so, following the ANZCOR Basic Life Support Flowchart (Refer to ANZCOR Guideline 8).

 • If possible, ascertain what poison or medicine has been taken, how much, and when.

-• ANZCOR recommends specific management of particular poisons including antidotes, techniques to remove the poison from the body, and the treatment of complications of the poison which is most commonly undertaken in the hospital setting.
-[Good Practice Statement]
+• Specific management of particular poisons, including antidotes, techniques to remove the poison from the body, and the treatment of complications of the poison, which is most commonly undertaken in the hospital setting.

 4.1